confyio/confy-node/README.md

 ##### Create a project (POST /orgs/:org/projects)

-Create a project for the given organization.
-Authenticated user should be the owner of the organization.
+Create a project if the authenticated user is the owner of the given organization.
+Only the __owners__ team will be able to see the project initially.

 The following arguments are required: